 - 2 teaspoons Dijon mustard

 - 2 medium garlic cloves (pressed)

 - 1 Tablespoon white wine vinegar

-- 1 teaspoon Worcestershire sauce *(see notes, optional - but recommended)
+- 1 teaspoon Worcestershire sauce *(see notes, contains anchovies, optional - but recommended)

 - 1/2 teaspoon fine sea salt

 - 1/2 cup grapeseed oil (or vegetable oil)

 - 1/2 cup freshly grated parmesan cheese

 - Add the mayonnaise, Dijon mustard, garlic, lemon juice, white wine vinegar, Worcestershire sauce, salt, and pepper to a food processor.
 Blend until the ingredients are pureed.